hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    SPE10 case 2a layer visualization.
 Left: ``log10(Kx)`` on one physical layer.
-Right: pressure-drop solution on the same layer with unit pressure on the low-x side, zero pressure on the high-x side, and no-flow y boundaries.
+Right: pressure-drop solution on the same layer with unit pressure on the low-y side, zero pressure on the high-y side, and no-flow x/z boundaries.

 Use ``--figure-mode 3d`` to generate a three-dimensional view of the full problem, or ``--figure-mode both`` to generate both figures: